-The Browser Content Toolbox is only available in Firefox Nightly, and only if you're running Firefox in multiprocess mode.
+The Browser Content Toolbox is only available if you're running Firefox in multiprocess mode.

 Opening the Browser Content Toolbox